iboyko21/frontend-application-design/chapter5/README.md

 export default TodoItem;
 ```

-The `TodoItem` class has three instance properties: `itemId`, `complete`, and `text`.
+The `TodoItem` class has three instance properties: `id`, `complete`, and `text`.
-`itemId` can potentially be null because this values is assigned by the backend.
+`id` can potentially be null because this value is assigned by the backend.
 When the
-frontend creates an item prior to sending it to the backend, then the `itemId` is undefined.
+frontend creates an item prior to sending it to the backend, then the `id` is undefined.
-The other two properties have default *falsy* values.
+The other two properties also have default *falsy* values.

 The signature of the constructor appears a bit intimidating, but it makes sense when it breaks down into three parts - (*argument* : *type declaration* = *default value*).

-The argument uses destructuring assignment to assign values to three variables: `itemId`, `complete`, and `text`.
+The argument uses destructuring assignment to assign values to three variables: `id`, `complete`, and `text`.
 The type declaration specifies the type of each property, and any property with a question mark is permitted to be undefined.
 Finally the default value is
 an empty object, so each property will assume the default value declared above the constructor.

-This pattern for defining a `TodoItem` allows the object to be initialized either with a
+This pattern for defining a `TodoItem` allows the object to be initialized with no arguments, resulting in default values, a
 generic object, or with another instance of a `TodoItem`.

 We need to prove that the object can be initialized by writing some unit tests.